sourcegraph/handbook/content/departments/people-talent/people-ops/process/giving-feedback.md

 <p>
 <em>* Note: Response is only visible to this teammate’s Manager.</em>
    </td>
    <td>[Teammate name] consistently delivers quality work that aligns with their role.
 Below are some examples that help explain why I rated them as a _____.
-[Rating Scale: 1 Distinguished Performance, 2 Superior Performance, 3 Meets Performance Expectations, 4 Partially Successful Performance, 5 Unsuccessful Performance]
+[Rating Scale: 1 Truly Oustanding, 2 Exceeds Expectations, 3 Meets Expectations, 4 Partially Successful Performance, 5 Below Expecations]
 <ul>

 Example 1